Business Entrepreneurship Associate of Arts (AA)

 About the Program

-Students can use their associates' degree in entrepreneurship as a stepping stone to further education or, if students feel adequately prepared, can jump straight into a business venture.
-Students may start their own business, collaborate with others on a business venture or act as a consultant.
+Students can use his or her associates' degree in entrepreneurship as a stepping stone to further education or, if students feel adequately prepared, can jump straight into a business venture.
+Students may start his or her own business, collaborate with others on a business venture or act as a consultant.
 In addition to a traditional career, this will prepare students for the gig economy.

 - Upon completion of the AA in Business Entrepreneurship, students are able to demonstrate knowledge of business operations, the business organization, business environments, and business procedures.